Fedict/dcattools/datagovbe/openfed10/analysis.md

 Language-independent, e.g. "CSV"

+URI is not visible in front-end, used for mapping with other sources / portals.

 | Field | Type | Required |
 | --- | --- | --- |
 | Title | String | yes |